-At GROUNDFLOOR, we’re committed to doing everything in our power to ensure our borrowers’ projects are successful, which in turn drives value to our investors.
+At GROUNDFLOOR, we’re always working to provide our borrowers and investors with the tools they need to succeed.
+We’re committed to doing everything in our power to ensure our borrowers’ projects are successful, which in turn drives value to our investors.
 In a previous post, we highlighted this commitment by examining a case study of how our Asset Management team handled a problem loan to ensure a satisfactory resolution.
 Today, we wanted to showcase another area in which GROUNDFLOOR is constantly working to the benefit of all our customers: ARV estimates.

 Benefits for Borrowers

 The ARV, or after repair value, of a property is essentially the projected value of a property after it has been repaired or flipped.
 Translated, the ARV is roughly the price you’d expect the property to fetch in its new and improved condition.
 As such, the ARV is a crucial piece of information for flippers to obtain as it helps measure whether or not there is enough margin for the renovation project to become profitable.
-Additionally, when a borrower is going through the lending process, having as accurate an ARV estimate as possible is beneficial because it helps inform the terms of the loan (interest rate, etc.).
-Finally, having an accurate ARV estimate is helpful when planning out a given project's budget and scope of work.
+Thus, correctly estimating a given property’s ARV is essential, both for the borrower looking to complete the renovation and for the investors who choose to invest in the project.

 Benefits for Investors

 Accurate ARV estimates are valuable for our investors as well.
 As noted above, ARV estimates help inform the terms of the loans (specifically, the interest rates, risk factors, and loan grades) we give and subsequently offer up for funding on our platform.
 Our investors then use this information to make decisions about where to put their money.
 Additionally, consistently having ARV estimates that match closely to the final selling price helps give investors on our platform confidence that we are knowledgeable in the local market and are providing accurate risk assessments on the amount of leverage against any particular project.